cloudfoundry/loggregator-agent-release/README.md

 A simple agent that reads from any local premetheus-scrapable endpoint and forwards the results.

 ### Expvar Forwarder
-A simple agent that reads from any local expvar-formatted endpoint and forwards the results.
+A simple agent that reads from any local [expvar][expvar]-formatted endpoint and forwards the results.

 ## More Resources and Documentation

-### Roadmap
+### Feedabck

-We communicate our long term planning using a [Product Road Map][loggregator-roadmap], and are always looking to gather feedback and input from Loggregator operators.
+We are always looking to gather feedback and input from Loggregator operators.
 Get in touch or file an issue if you have feature suggestions you'd like to see added.